CorningWare: Discovery

-Discontinuation and reintroduction in the USA
+Discontinuation and reintroduction in the U.S.

-Originally manufactured primarily in the USA, production of Pyroceram-based Corning Ware ceased in the States with the closure of the Martinsburg, West Virginia plant.
-While production continued in France, the product was temporarily unavailable in the USA and the brand was relaunched as a line of stoneware-based bakeware in 2001.
+Originally manufactured primarily in the United States, production of Pyroceram-based Corning Ware ceased in the U.S. with the closure of the Martinsburg, West Virginia, plant.
+While production continued in France, the product was temporarily unavailable in the U.S. and the brand was relaunched as a line of stoneware-based bakeware in 2001.

 Corelle Brands' (then known as "World Kitchen") 2001 annual report indicated that the stovetop and dinnerware product lines were halted at the end of the century "as part of a program designed to reduce costs through the elimination of under-utilized capacity, unprofitable product lines, and increased utilization of the remaining facilities."

-In December 2008, the Pyroceram-based line of CorningWare was reintroduced in the USA as CorningWare StoveTop.
-It continues to be manufactured by Keraglass/Eurokera (a partnership between Corning and Saint-Gobain specializing in vitroceramics for cooktop panels and equipment for laboratories) in Bagneaux-sur-Loing, France.
-This is one of the only factories in the world still manufacturing Pyroceram-based cookware.
-One of the benefits of modern Pyroceram production is Keraglass/Eurokera's ability to manufacture cookware without the use of arsenic.
+In December 2008, the Pyroceram-based line of CorningWare was reintroduced in the U.S. as CorningWare StoveTop.
+It is only manufactured in France at one of the few factories in the world still manufacturing vitroceramic cookware.
+One of the benefits of modern Pyroceram production is the ability to manufacture cookware without the use of arsenic.